AlexBHarley/deepstream.io-website/src/blog/using-passportjs/readme.md

 dateISO: 20160420
 author: yasserf
 thumbnail: passportjs.png
+description: How to use PassportJS for OpenAuth integration with deepstream.io
 ---

 Let's face it, we each have multiple user profiles and maintaining all those different passwords just never worked.
 So when OAuth got introduced we let out a sigh of relief knowing those days are behind us.
 Behold, the second sigh, where deepstream can use the same OAuth-tokens to authenticate your users!